kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 functionality, like *unionmount*, *overlayfs* or *qcow2* image snapshot.

-The seeding device starts as a normal filesystem, once the contents is ready, **btrfstune -S 1** is used to flag it as a seeding device.
-Mounting such device will not allow any writes, except adding a new device by **btrfs device add**.
+The seeding device starts as a normal filesystem, once the contents is ready, :command:`btrfstune -S 1` is used to flag it as a seeding device.
+Mounting such device will not allow any writes, except adding a new device by :command:`btrfs device add`.
 Then the filesystem can be remounted as read-write.

 Given that the filesystem on the seeding device is always recognized as